Kananelo Boloetse

 In August 2022, Boloetse together with the Law Society of Lesotho Vice President Advocate Lintle Tuke, challenged the state of emergency declared by the Prime Minister of Lesotho Dr Moeketsi Majoro arguing that there was no calamity or disaster in Lesotho that warranted declaration of a state of emergency.

 The High Court then ruled the state of emergency evoked in August as well as the reconvening of Parliament by King Letsie III were null and void.
 The court also ruled that all laws passed by the recalled parliament were null and void.

 The government appealed the Constitutional Court judgment arguing that the court had erred in interrogating the merits that informed the declaration of the state of emergency.

 The Appeal Court, on November 12, 2022, upheld the decision of the Constitutional Court issued on September 12, 2022, that found the state of emergency declared by the government in August 2022 unconstitutional.

 On December 7, 2022, Boloetse and another local activist wrote a letter of complaint to the Central Bank of Lesotho (CBL) complaining about what they said were restrictive and unscrupulous business practices by VCL Financial Services and Lesotho commercial banks.

-They wanted the central bank to instruct VCL Financial Services to allow citizens to make direct deposits into someone else’s M-Pesa account and impose monetary penalties on commercial banks in case their ATMs remained out of cash for a certain number of hours in a month.
+They wanted the central bank to instruct VCL Financial Services to allow citizens to make direct deposits into someone else's M-Pesa account and impose monetary penalties on commercial banks in case their ATMs remained out of cash for a certain number of hours in a month.

 On January 3, 2023, Boloetse and other two activists wrote to the Council of State asking it to advise His Majesty King Letsie III to appoint a tribunal to investigate whether the Independent Electoral Commission (IEC)’s commissioners are still fit to hold office.

+On 5 September 2026, Boloetse was abducted from his home in Katlehong, Maseru and was interrogated about his work before being assaulted and threatened with death.
+He was later abandoned in Thaba Bosiu.